 “Oh yes, the world will always welcome lovers.
 As time goes by.”

-There was a moment that swept them while ‘As time goes by’ was playing in the background.
+A moment swept them while ‘As time goes by’ was playing in the background.

 And to add to this, Girish uttered those lines – “The world will always welcome lovers,” Jaya pondered and didn’t know what to say or how to react.